Constipation in Children: Causes, Symptoms and Treatments

 Make sure their diet is healthy

-A healthy balanced diet that includes plenty of fruit and vegetables a day should give your child the fibre their digestive system needs to prevent constipation.
+A healthy balanced diet that includes plenty of fruit and vegetables a day should give your child the fibre their digestive system needs to prevent constipation, as well as some of the fluids they need.
 Fruit and vegetables also contain a wide range of vitamins and minerals, so try to introduce a variety of different foods in their diet from an early age.
 If your child’s a fussy eater try making fruit more appealing by cutting it up into little chunks – apples and pears are particularly good for constipation – and add extra vegetables that have been blended in a food processor to soups, sauces and mashed potatoes.

 Keep them active